anshuldante/ai-ds-ml-Theory/learning-data-science-understanding-the-basics/notes.md

 ## Challenges**

 * *Building monuments of data waiting for the results to come.*
-* *Orgs focus on capabilities and spend a lot of money on hardware and stuff and then have nothing left for the DS team.*
+* *Organizations focus on capabilities and spend a lot of money on hardware and stuff and then have nothing left for the DS team.*
 * *DS teams are exploratory, data is not the product, just the means to get analytics and there's no prize to having the biggest data clusters.*
   * Having a chef knife doesn't make you a chef.
 The DS team can often get more done with multiple ope-source tools than a paid single one.
 * *A good DS team will be very messy, they'll use various different tools to collect and scrub data.*